nuclio/nuclio/docs/reference/function-configuration/code-entry-types.md

   - `path` (dashboard: **URL**) (Required) &mdash; the URL of the Git repository that contains the function code.
   - `codeEntryAttributes` &mdash;
       - `branch` (dashboard: **Branch**) (Required) &mdash; the Git repository branch from which to download the function code.
-      - `gitAuthorization` (Optional) &mdash; a Git authorization for the download, when required.
+      - `gitCredentials` (Optional) &mdash; Git credentials for the download, when required.
         - `accessToken` (dashboard: **Token**) (Optional) Git access key
         - `username` (dashboard: **Username**) (Optional) Git username
         - `password` (dashboard: **Password**) (Optional) Git password